sillygoose/sbhistory/README.md

         _inverter       inverter name(s), site
         _field          today (kWh), month (kWh), year (kWh)

-    Measurments are written at midnight on the given period and running totals are updated by **multisma2**.
+    Measurements are written at midnight on the given period and running totals are updated by **multisma2**.

 - daily_history